ryushien-z/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please indicate the place you haven't been there before.

 # List of place
-- mamemame saisai
+-
-- Gusto
+-